Undergraduate | MAQ-ENGX1002 | 2024

 Literature: Modern and Contemporary

-At the completion of this subject students will be able to:
+On successful completion of this unit, you will be able to:

 - A week-by-week guide to the topics you will explore in this subject will be provided in your study materials.

-No eligibility requirements
+No entry requirements

-- OtherDetails -
+- Other requirements -

 Students who have an Academic Standing of Suspension or Exclusion under Macquarie University's Academic Progression Policy are not permitted to enrol in OUA subjects offered by Macquarie University.
 Students with an Academic Standing of Suspension or Exclusion who have enrolled in subjects through OUA will be withdrawn.